How can Gyms and Coaches Recognize an Eating Disorder?

 What to do if you Recognize an Eating Disorder

-For situations where the athlete is in ill-health, it may be necessary to suspend their participation in the sport or activity until they can regain a stable level of health.
-Treat the eating disorder like any other illness or injury.
-If an athlete broke their ankle, they would have to sit out until it was healed.
+For situations where the athlete is in ill-health, recommend suspending participation in the sport or activity until they can visit a doctor and regain a stable level of health.
+Treat eating disorder concerns like any other illness or injury.
+If an athlete broke their ankle, they would have to see a doctor.
 If the athlete continued to participate in that state, they will experience further harm.
-An eating disorder is similar—the longer it goes untreated the more severe, and even life-threating, it can become.
-So, if you are concerned, it’s okay to tell the athlete they must regain stability before engaging in further activity.
-Make sure you have resources for recovery and treatment that you can provide them with at this time.
-Remember, by addressing the eating disorder, you are helping the athlete and encouraging long-term health and wellbeing.
+Eating disorder behaviors are similar—the longer they go untreated the more severe, and even life-threatening, they may become.
+So, if you are concerned, it’s okay to tell the athlete that they should visit a doctor and obtain medical clearance to participate in the activity again.
+Above all, it’s important to make sure athletes are safe and well.

 If you are a coach or gym staff interested in learning more about eating disorders, click here.
 If you are interested in connecting someone to an eating disorder assessment or recovery support options, reach out to The Emily Program at 1-888-364-5977.
 It’s crucial for athletes to heal from eating disorders, so they can be fully engaged in their life and activities.
 Reach out, recovery is possible.